This article was updated on 05/14/20

 And in Conclusion:

-more detailed information or electrical schematics, consult your model-specific literature.
+The above steps should methodically guide you on how to troubleshoot and repair an electric range.
+For more detailed information or electrical schematics, consult your model-specific literature.